 You can control it in advance, too.
 The ‘holiday’ mode gives you the power to schedule your heating to turn on when you know you’ll be returning home - that way you’ll know you’ll be coming home to a warm house.

-Pros: Senses opportunities to save energy and alerts you to them
+Pros: Senses opportunities to save energy and alerts you to them, really easy to set up and works with Google Home and Amazon’s Alexa

-Cons: You’ll need to purchase multiple temperature sensors if you want to heat your whole property remotely.
+Cons: You’ll need to purchase multiple temperature sensors if you want to heat your whole property remotely, which can get pricey.
+It also does not support Siri.

-The final smart thermostat in our list may be less well-known than our previous entries, but Tado claims that it can cut your energy bills by 31%, paying for itself in just 12 months.
+Tado smart thermostat may be less well-known than the Hive and Nest, but it is growing in popularity thanks to claims that it can cut your energy bills by 31%, paying for itself in less than a year.

 Another great feature is Tado’s geolocation automation.
 Geolocation uses the app and your smartphone’s location settings to automatically turn your heating on or off as it senses you arriving or leaving home.

-With a number of apps available to assist you with your heating, keeping your home energy usage under control has never been easier.
+With several apps available to assist you with your heating, keeping your home energy usage under control has never been easier.
 But what about when you’re out on the road?

-With the handy WhatGas app, you can see exactly how much each petrol station charges per litre before you get there.
+If you have a diesel or gas car, the WhatGas app will tell you the prices at petrol stations across the UK.
 This way, you can pre-plan journeys to make sure you’re always getting the best rates.

 Pros: You can easily plan your journeys to save the most money on fuel

-Cons: Accurate pricing information requires app users to regularly update prices manually
+Cons: Accurate pricing information is dependent on app users regularly updating prices.

 It’s easy to lose track of how much energy you’re using at home until you’re hit with an unpleasant bill.
 With an app like the Energy Cost Calculator, available to Android users, you can see accurate readings of how much energy you’re consuming on a daily basis.

 The app works by asking you to input data from your meters.
-Then, it takes readings and gives you data on your gas, electricity and water usage.
+It uses readings to give you data on your gas, electricity and water usage.
 The app lets you colour-code data and add comments to readings so you can better understand and navigate the information.

 You’ll need to update the app with regular readings to discover your average rate of consumption over a set period.